rmit-ir/bayesian-risk/README.md

 This is repository for the 2020 SIGIR paper "Bayesian Inferential Risk Evaluation On Multiple IR Systems".

+Watch the YouTube video explaining this work [here](https://youtu.be/VwCSufd-ops).

 Reproducible parts of the paper will be released in stages, as they are refactored out of system-specific bash/awk/R/python hacks from past papers and workarounds for lacking root access on shared compute resources.